Now entering its fifth year, Indie-Lincs is an International film festival that champions low and micro budget films, and their filmmakers.

 13. All decisions made by Indie-Lincs regarding shortlisting and awards are final.

-14. No premiere status is required in order to screen at Indie-Lincs, but films must not be available publicly.
+14. No premiere status is required in order to screen at Indie-Lincs, but films should not be available publicly.

 15. Indie-Lincs do not offer full entry fee waivers because we are committed to the notion of parity for all filmmakers; we keep our entry fees very low because we understand how expensive festivals can be.
 Every single penny of your entry fee is fed back into our festival costs and all of our staff are unpaid volunteers.
 We are a 'non-profit' organisation.